Apple, Meta turned over user data to hackers pretending to be law enforcement, report says - NewsBreak

 It’s unclear how much data was turned over.

-Apple received 1,162 emergency requests from 29 countries between July and December 2020 and turned over data for 93 percent of those, Bloomberg noted.
-Meta received 21,700 emergency requests from January to June 2021 and turned over data for 77 percent of those requests.
+Apple received 1,162 emergency requests from 29 countries between July and December 2020 and turned over data for 93% of those, Bloomberg noted.
+Meta received 21,700 emergency requests from January to June 2021 and turned over data for 77% of those requests.

 Facebook has been scrutinized for its handling of user data for years following reports that Cambridge Analytica obtained data on tens of millions of the platform’s users.